franchsli/SignSpeak/README.md

 - Fully rework VideoHandler, GestureHandler, etc.
   - These classes will only handle datasets creation and model training, nothing else.
   Each class will specialize in handling one format (video, image, or webcam [think about this])
+  - Fix AttributeError: 'VideoHandler' object has no attribute 'holistic'.
+  - Implement ImageHandler.
+  - Rework ImageHandler and VideoHandler create datasets only knowing the parent directory (to avoid doing it manually with loops).
 - Use VideoHandler functionalities into WebCamHandler.
 - Implement an ImageHandler (think about it).